 But when it happened to him several decades later, stroke neurologists at Atlantic Health System Neuroscience, who are leading the region in delivering better outcomes for people who have a stroke, were ready.

-Barry’s doctor, and a leading stroke neurologist at Overlook Medical Center, Dr. Gary Belt, likes to say to his patients, “This is not your parent’s stroke, and for that we should all be very, very grateful.”
+Barry’s doctor, and a leading stroke neurologist at Overlook Medical Center, Gary Belt, MD, likes to say to his patients, “This is not your parent’s stroke, and for that we should all be very, very grateful.”

 In the not-so-distant-past a complete recovery – meaning no residual side effects – was the exception for stroke survivors.
 Now, for patients like Barry who are treated at Overlook Medical Center’s Joint Commission designated Comprehensive Stroke Center, full recoveries are becoming the rule more and more.

 Stroke neurologists at Atlantic Health System are working with the latest technology, diagnostics, surgical procedures, medications, and are part of the cutting-edge research in national clinical trials.

 And they are challenging themselves every day to do better – respond faster – for their patients.